liangzhu17/DeepSort-Tracker/README.md

 This repository contains code for *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT).
 It also contains code from *HOTA (and other) evaluation metrics for Multi-Object Tracking (MOT)*.
+This Deep Sort Tracker implements multiple vehicle tracking based on drone-based data and tracks vehicles in world/camera coordinate systems.
+This method uses Kalman Filter for prediction vehicles' position and uses a re-ID neural network for generating vehicles' appearance information.

+The tracker is a modified version of original Tracker *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT) in order to increase tracking accuracy of occluded vehicles.

 ## Dependencies